IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ---
 layout: distill
-title: The Functional Perspective of Deep Learning
+title: The Functional Perspective of Neural Networks
 description: Common wisdom suggests that neural networks trained on the same dataset reaching the same accuracy and loss can be considered equivalent.
-However, when considering neural networks as functional representations of their inputs space it becomes clear that neural networks all represent distinct functions that enable the model to have predictive capacity.
-In this blog post we revist functional perspectives which have been used to understand the sucess of neural network ebsembles on more modern architetcures and dive deeping to exiting functional similarity metrics that exist to asses the diversity of neural network functions, showing the pitfalls of just accuracy and loss based perspectives when considering neural network function.
+However, when considering neural networks as functional representations of their input space, it becomes clear that neural networks all represent distinct functions that enable the model to have predictive capacity.
+In this blog post, we review functional perspectives which have been used to understand the success of neural network ensembles on more modern architectures concurrently with a dive deep into existing functional similarity metrics that assess the diversity of neural network functions, showing the pitfalls of just accuracy and loss based perspectives when considering neural network function.
 date: 2025-05-07
 future: true
 htmlwidgets: true
 hidden: false

-# Anonymize when submitting
 authors:
   - name: Anonymous

+# Anonymize when submitting
 # authors:
 #   - name: Albert Einstein
 #     url: "https://en.wikipedia.org/wiki/Albert_Einstein"